tiesptg/bones/persist/README.md

 - MySQL: MySqlCommands
 - H2: CommandScheme

 You can use the logger method to add a Consumer that can handle logging statements.
-You may use any of your favorite logging frameworks like log4j or slf4j.
+You may use any of your favorite logging frameworks like log4j or slf4j or bones.log for that matter.
 When you use that statement the library will use the consumer to send the SQL statement it uses.

 In the third statement you use the transaction method to start and commit a transaction, or rollback in case of an exception.
-In the transaction you the upgrade method creates, alters and/or drops the tables so the end result will handle statements of the indicated persistent classes.
+In the transaction, the upgrade method creates, alters and/or drops the tables so the end result will handle statements of the indicated persistent classes.

-When you do not want to upgrade your schema, you can use the register method in stead.
+When you do not want to upgrade your schema, you can use the register or verify method instead.
 Both these calls need to be called only once within a process and before any other calls to any instance of Database.

 Database instances are thread safe, but in general cheap to create because they contain little data.
 CommandScheme objects are not threadsafe and hold PreparedStatements.
 So in server applications reuse connections with connectionpools.
 If you want to close a connection the data it is stored with the connection will be automatically cleared when the connection is garbage collected, with the help of weak references.